5G-MAG/Getting-Started/pages/5g-media-streaming/features.md

 nav_order: 1
 ---

-# List of 5G Downlink Media Streaming Features
+# List of features under implementation

 The following describes the features of the Application Function that have been implemented, due to be implemented or not planned yet.